 These central themes are especially effective to introduce the controversial issues that make the sociological study lively and exciting.

-Social life change constantly.
+Social life changes constantly.
 Therefore, sociology also.
 As a result, sociology at present is a theoretically diverse discipline that covers a wide range of subjects and draws on broad aspects of research methods.
-Sociologists and the students of sociology endeavour to make sense of sociology through the understanding of core concepts and ideas that necessarily evolves and changes.
+Sociologists & students of sociology endeavor to make sense of sociology through the understanding of core concepts and ideas that necessarily evolves and changes.

 This book clearly introduces a conscious selection of basic concepts that have helped to structure sociology for students.
 Anthony Giddens and Philip W. Sutton present a detailed discussion of each concept in a historical and theoretical context.

-is the prominent Professor of Sociology and Women’s Studies at the University of Delaware.
-She wrote several books including “Thinking About Women”.
+Margaret L. Andersen is the prominent Professor of Sociology and Women’s Studies at the University of Delaware.
+She wrote several famous books including “Thinking About Women”.
 The author is the former Vice-President of the “American Sociological Association”.
 Moreover, she is the past President of the “Eastern Sociological Society”, from which she received the ESS Merit Award.

-Richard P. Appelbaum, the MacArthur chair of Global Studies at the University of California, Santa Barbara, has won several awards for his teaching and works mainly on globalization and labour issues.
+Richard P. Appelbaum, the MacArthur chair of Global Studies at the University of California, Santa Barbara, has won several awards for his teaching and works mainly on globalization and labor issues.

 Deborah Carr is a demographer at Rutgers University.
-She focuses on the sociology of the life course, ageing, social psychology, and gender.
+She focuses on the sociology of life course, aging, social psychology, and gender.

 Mitchell Duneier is an urban ethnographer at Princeton University.
 He is most famous for his book Sidewalk.
 His research focuses on the urban poor and other marginal groups.

 First of all, what Sociology is?
 Then, the Sociological Imagination.
 Studying People and Society.
-After that the development of Sociological Thinking which means the theories and theoretical perspectives in sociology.
+After that the development of Sociological Thinking means the theories and theoretical perspectives in sociology.
 Level of analysis: Micro and Macro Sociology.
 Consequently, asking and answering Sociological Questions.
 In this step, students will learn how sociology is Scientific?
-The Research Process to Conduct a Research.

-Then, students move on elements of Society and Social Structure.
+Then, students move on to elements of Society and Social Structure.
 Social Interaction and Everyday Life.
-To clarify, how things happen and why?
-Further, ongoing issues and phenomenon in society, for example, Globalization and the Changing World, Environment etc.
+To clarify, how do things happen and why?
+Further, ongoing issues and phenomena in society, for example, Globalization and the Changing World, Environment, etc.

 Moreover, Families and Intimate Relationships are the basic concepts in sociology.
-On the other hand, sociology is more concerned in Health, Illness and Disability.
-Despite, Stratification and Social Class are also the core concepts in sociology.
+On the other hand, sociology is more concerned with Health, Illness, and Disability.
+Despite this, Stratification and Social Class are also the core concepts in sociology.

 Likewise, sociology makes sense of Politics, Government, Nations, Social Movements, War, Crime as well as Terrorism.
-To sum up, sociology embraces every aspect of human social life and therefore, best sociology books for beginners address all these terms and concepts.
+To sum up, sociology embraces every aspect of human social life.